 This time, the first day is a day of sushi of different styles.
-There are the French Verdun, who play a hard and ludic Doom (right), and Sidilarsen, who play a danceable Electronic Metal and the Tunisian Myrath, with their progressive metal of oriental influence while my girl is compared to the traditional Hellfest T-Shirt .
+There are the French Verdun, who play a hard and ludic Doom (right), and Sidilarsen, who play a danceable Electronic Metal and the Tunisian Myrath, with their progressive metal of oriental influence while my wife queed for the traditional Hellfest T-Shirt .

 There always plays an extraordinary group at the Hellfest.
-This year the Germans of Corvus Corax play the first time at the Hellfest.
+This year ze Germans of Corvus Corax play for the first time at the Hellfest.
 You can usually see them at medieval festivals in Germany.
-More than 10,000 spectators in the Altar sing all the songs and dance all the time.
+More than 10,000 spectators in the Altar sung all the songs and danced all the time.
 The highlight is the title track of "Game of Thrones" and "Twilight of the Thunder Gods" by Amon Amarth.
 This concert is our first highlight with the perfect harmony of light, sound and band..

 To understand France, you have to read Asterix.
 Because Bretons love to celebrate, make fun of all their neighbours and get involved with the government.
 Not only in Astérix times.
 Today, Les Ramoneurs de Menhirs do the same with their Minimalist Folkpunk, which is supported by the Breton symphony orchestra with drums and bagpipes.
-Spectators with or without wheelchair do crowdsurf, the Warzone is full of 20,000 spectators to its borders, and they all sing, dance and drink.
-Our expectations of this concert are exceeded.
+Spectators with or without wheelchair were crowdsurfing, the full-packed Warzone sang, danced and drunk.
+Our expectations of this concert were exceeded.